kromme/Scrape-marktplaats/README.md

 When getting blocked, we're changing it to another heavy used agent.

 ### Proxies
-The next thing we're doing is changing the actual url we're accessing the site from. https://www.sslproxies.org/ has a list of proxies, we're simply looping through the list until we've found a proxy which is accepted by Funda.
+The next thing we're doing is changing the actual url we're accessing the site from. https://www.sslproxies.org/ has a list of proxies, we're simply looping through the list until we've found a proxy which is accepted by Marktplaats.

 *Note: that this script and the scraped data are not used commercially.*